Aphodes/Japanese-Guide/README.md

 ## Pitch Accent

-Despite what people say, pitch is absolutely a core part of the language and while it's possible to get by without good pitch, it wi*l make conversing with you significantly more difficult and unpleasant.
+Despite what people say, pitch is absolutely a core part of the language and while it's possible to get by without good pitch, it will make conversing with you significantly more difficult and unpleasant.

 As a beginner, doing about 10 hours of ear training for pitch accent early on in your learning process can help you save hundreds of hours of pain later on.